ciceklab/LYCEUM/README.md

 ### Required Arguments

 #### -m, --model
-- The fine-tuned model of the paper: (1) LYCEUM.
+- The fine-tuned model of the paper: (1) lyceum

 #### -bs, --batch_size